 Fannie Mae owns and uses the Fannie Mae trademark, the Fannie Mae logo, the Federal National Mortgage Association trade name, and numerous other trademarks that identify Fannie Mae as the source or sponsor of various products or services, collectively the “Marks” or the “Fannie Mae Marks.”
 For a list of Marks currently used by Fannie Mae and guidelines on how to refer to them, see Trademarks.
 The absence of a specific Mark from Fannie Mae’s published lists does not mean that it is not a Fannie Mae Mark.
-If a seller/servicer has questions about whether or not an unlisted Mark is a Fannie Mae Mark, it should contact its lead Fannie Mae regional office (see E-1-03, List of Contacts).
+If a seller/servicer has questions about whether or not an unlisted Mark is a Fannie Mae Mark, it should contact its Fannie Mae customer account team.

 Subject to the limitations set forth below, Fannie Mae grants to sellers/servicers a nonexclusive, royalty-free, non-assignable and non-sublicenseable license to use and display the Fannie Mae Marks within the United States, including its territories and possessions, solely in connection with the sale, offering for sale, advertising and rendering of the sellers/servicers’ financial services and for the purposes of making truthful, accurate, and non-misleading references to Fannie Mae or Fannie Mae’s products or services.
 As such, a seller/servicer may not register, use or refer to a domain name that contains the Fannie Mae name, a Fannie Mae mark, or any derivation of a Fannie Mae name or Mark, to conduct or promote its own activities.
 A seller/servicer may elect to promote a particular loan, service, or product to be eligible for purchase by Fannie Mae under a proprietary trademark and has no obligation to use the Marks licensed hereunder.